 In 2018, Rosenthal helped spearhead the designation of the Historic Downtown McKinney Cultural District from the Texas Commission on the Arts.
-Rosenthal holds a Bachelors of Fine Arts from the University of Texas at Austin.
-She currently serves as a board member for the McKinney Alliance Inc., a non-profit dedicated to investing in the charitable and benevolent advancement of McKinney.
+Rosenthal holds a Bachelor of Fine Arts from the University of Texas at Austin.

 |Ken Carley | McKinney National Airport |

 Ken Carley joined the City of McKinney as Director of the McKinney National Airport in February 2018.

 Carley brings more than 25 years of aviation management experience to the role.
 Since 2016, he worked as the Assistant Director of Aviation and Operations for the Metropolitan Airport Authority which operates the Quad City International Airport in Rock Island County, Illinois.
 Prior to his time in Illinois, Carley was the Director of the Ohio University Airport in Athens, Ohio for 12 years.

 Carley received his Bachelor of Science degree in aviation from Ohio State University and Master of Business Administration degree from Ohio University.